Asthma diet: Does what you eat make a difference?

 - Eat plenty of fruits and vegetables.
 They're a good source of antioxidants such as beta carotene and vitamins C and E, which may help reduce lung swelling and irritation (inflammation) caused by cell-damaging chemicals known as free radicals.

 - Avoid allergy-triggering foods.
-Having asthma puts you at increased risk of having a food allergy.
-And allergic food reactions can cause asthma symptoms.
+Allergic food reactions can cause asthma symptoms.
 In some people, exercising after eating an allergy-causing food leads to asthma symptoms.

 - Avoid sulfites.
 Sulfites can trigger asthma symptoms in some people.
 Used as a preservative, sulfites can be found in wine, dried fruits, pickles, fresh and frozen shrimp, and some other foods.